rust-lang/rfcs/text/3323-restrictions.md

   attribute cannot define `Deref`, which can be limiting.
 Additionally, it applies to all fields and within the defining crate.
 The advantages of native read-only fields relating to borrow checking also do not apply when using this crate.
+- The `derive-getters` and `getset` crates are derive macros that are used to generate getter methods.
+The latter also has the ability to derive getters.
+This demonstrates the usefulness of reduced syntax for common behavior.
+Further, `getset` allows explicitly setting the visibility of the derived methods.
+In this manner, it is very similar to the ability to provide a path to the `mut` restriction.
 - The ability to restrict implementations of a trait can be simulated by a public trait in a private module.
 This has the disadvantage that the trait is no longer nameable by external users, preventing its use as a generic bound.
 Current diagnostics, while technically correct, are